Dave Edwards (linebacker): Early life

 Edwards was born on December 14, 1939, in Abbeville, Alabama, to Warren and Millie Edwards.
 Edwards attended Abbeville High School.
+He began playing varsity football in 9th grade.
 He was a two-way tackle and contributed to the team having a 9–1 record, while outscoring their opponents 281–19 in 1957.
 He received All-state honors as a senior.
-He also played basketball.
+He also played forward on the school's basketball team.

 College career

 He accepted a football scholarship from Auburn University, and was on the team from 1959 to 1961, playing in the Southeastern Conference (SEC).
 He was a two-way player who was used as an offensive end and defensive end.
 As a junior, he posted 6 receptions (tied for second on the team with future NFL player Jimmy Burson) for 74 yards and no touchdowns.

 As a senior, he led the team with 25 receptions for 372 yards and 3 touchdowns.
 He was named to the All-SEC team.
 He played for the South team in the 1962 Senior Bowl, where his future NFL coach Tom Landry coached the opposing team (North).

-In 1988, he was inducted into the Alabama Sports Hall of Fame.
+He also played in the Blue Gray Game.

 Professional career

-Edwards was not drafted by any NFL team, and was selected by the Denver Broncos in the 25th round (194th overall) of the 1962 AFL draft; but chose to sign with the NFL's Dallas Cowboys as a free agent in 1962.
-As a rookie, he started out as an offensive end on the taxi squad and was later converted to outside linebacker.
-He was not activated for any of the 14 games.
+Edwards was not drafted by any NFL team, and was selected by the Denver Broncos in the 25th round (194th overall) of the 1962 AFL draft; but chose to sign with the NFL's Dallas Cowboys as a free agent in December 1961.
+Cowboys Hall of Fame personnel director Gil Brandt called it probably the best ever Cowboys' free agent signing.
+In 1962, Edwards started out as an offensive end on the taxi squad and was later converted to outside linebacker.
+He was not activated to play for the Cowboys in any of the 14 games that season.

+Before the 1962 season started, Edwards and teammates George Andrie and Mike Gaechter had thrown bottles into a swimming pool while partying at a hotel.
+When future Hall of Fame head coach Tom Landry learned of it he was so angry he wanted to throw them off the team.
+Future Hall of Fame tackle Bob Lilly and some other Cowboys players convinced Landry to instead fine them and put them on probation.
+Edwards went on to play his entire NFL career at linebacker with the Cowboys (1963 to 1975), all under head coach Landry.
+Landry had been the New York Giants' defensive coordinator from 1954–59, where he was credited with creating the 4–3 defense.

-In 1963, he gained 25 lbs (from 205 to 230) and started 6 games, while replacing the injured Lee Roy Jordan and Harold Hays.
-In 1964, he began the season as the starter at strongside linebacker, until Chuck Howley passed him on the depth chart in the fourth game.
+In 1963, Edwards gained 25 lbs (11.3 kg), going from 205 lb (92.9) to 230 lb (104.3), and started 6 games at right linebacker, while replacing the injured Lee Roy Jordan and injured fellow rookie Harold Hays.
+In 1963, Chuck Howley was the Cowboys starting left linebacker and Jerry Tubbs the starting middle linebacker.

-In 1965, he was named the starter at strongside linebacker.
-Landry created the 4–3 defense, and Edwards was the first "Sara" or strong side linebacker in the NFL.
-Edwards would end up forming with Howley and Jordan, one of the best linebacking corps in NFL history as part of the 'Doomsday Defense'.

-In 1967, he had 3 interceptions, including one returned for a touchdown against the Baltimore Colts Johnny Unitas.